-Whether you’re making a film, game or YouTube video, adding some SFX and foley is a great way to spice up your video, and give it a much more professional finish.
+Whether you’re making a film, game or YouTube video, adding some SFX and Foley is a great way to spice up your video.
+Here are our top sound design tips.

 It’s not always necessary to have a sound made up of many intricate layers, and more often than not, a simple sound is going to be more natural.

 A good way of keeping SFX simple is trying a reduced listening exercise where you focus on the traits of the sound itself i.e, pitch, clang, tempo, rhythm, etc., away from the context of the sound.

 Don’t mistake the word simple for meaning minimal!
 Think of the iconic 1995 Windows theme composed by Brian Eno.

 There are certain sounds that are instantly identifiable like typing on an iPhone, or the swing of a lightsaber.